itischrisd/DistributedDB/README.md

 # DistributedDB

-This project is a distributed database application developed as a final project assignment for the SKJ (Computer Networks nad Java Netowrk Programming) practical classes, taught by Piotr Smażyński during studies on [PJAIT](https://www.pja.edu.pl/en/).
+This project is a distributed database application developed as a final project assignment for the SKJ (Computer Networks nad Java Network Programming) practical classes, taught by Piotr Smażyński during studies on [PJAIT](https://www.pja.edu.pl/en/).

 ## Project Description